DemianWright/io_scene_blb/README.md

 ### Automatically calculated UV coordinates for brick textures are rotated incorrectly ###
 The quad with incorrectly rotated UV coordinates (e.g. the lightest side of the SIDE texture pointing sideways instead of up) is not a perfect rectangle.
 Even one vertex being off by some minuscule, visually indistinguishable amount from a perfectly rectangular shape can cause the automatic UV calculation to incorrectly determine the rotation of the quad.
 Double check all 4 coordinates of the quad and manually correct any floating point errors.
 If working on axis-aligned quads or if the vertices should be on grid points snapping the coordinates of the problem quad to grid coordinates using `Mesh > Snap > Snap Selection to Grid` usually fixes floating point errors.

+### The TOP brick texture has incorrect rotation in Blender ###
+Blockland automatically performs rotations on the UV coordinates of the TOP brick texture during runtime so that the lightest side of the texture is always facing towards the sun.
+Because of this there is no correct way of representing the TOP brick texture in Blender.
+As a compromise the exporter will rotate the lightest side of the TOP brick texture to face towards the axis select in the [Forward Axis](#forward-axis) property.
+This means the UV coordinates of the TOP brick texture in Blender may not match those in the written BLB file.

 ## Warning & Error Log Messages ##
 Detailed explanations of the warning and error messages logged by the program and directions on how to solve the associated issues.